-Main walls were noted to be of stone construction, painted externally.
+Main walls appear to be of cavity brick construction roughcast externally.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows were noted to be of UPVC and timber double glazed design, whilst the access door was noted to be of UPVC double glazed design.
+Windows were noted to be of UPVC and timber double glazed design, whilst the access doors were noted to be of UPVC double glazed design.
 External decorations Visually inspected.
-UPVC fascia boarding and painted.
+Painted.
 Conservatories / porches Visually inspected.
-None. , Communal areas Circulation areas visually inspected.
 None.
+Communal areas Circulation areas visually inspected.
+None.
 Garages and permanent outbuildings Visually inspected.
-None.
-Outside areas and boundaries Visually inspected.
-The subjects benefit from a section of private garden ground to the rear elevation.
-Ceilings Visually inspected from floor level.
-Ceilings appear to be of lath and plaster and plasterboard construction with painted finishes.

-Internal walls Visually inspected from floor level.
+Garages and permanent outbuildings The subjects benefit from an attached garage structure Garages and permanent outbuildings The subjects benefit from an attached garage structure with store to the rear of masonry construction under a flat Garages and permanent outbuildings Outside areas and boundaries The subjects benefit from an attached garage structure with store to the rear of masonry construction under a flat The subjects benefit from an attached garage structure with store to the rear of masonry construction under a flat felt roof.
+Visually inspected.
+The subjects benefit from an attached garage structure with store to the rear of masonry construction under a flat felt roof.
+Visually inspected.
+The subjects benefit from sections of private garden The subjects benefit from an attached garage structure with store to the rear of masonry construction under a flat felt roof.
+Visually inspected.
+The subjects benefit from sections of private garden ground to the front, side and rear, plus a driveway.
+Visually inspected from floor level.
+Outside areas and boundaries The subjects benefit from an attached garage structure with store to the rear of masonry construction under a flat felt roof.
+Visually inspected.
+The subjects benefit from sections of private garden ground to the front, side and rear, plus a driveway.

 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls were noted to be of solid and stud construction with papered and/or painted finishes.

-Floors including sub floors Surfaces of exposed floors were visually inspected.
-No carpets or floor coverings were lifted, Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
+Floors including sub floors

+Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted,

+Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.

 Physical access to the sub floor area may be taken if the Surveyor deems it safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

 Flooring was noted to be of timber construction with fitted floor coverings throughout.
 No access gained to any subfloor area at the time of our inspection and our overall inspection of the flooring was restricted due to fitted floor coverings.

+Internal joinery and kitchen fittings

-Built-in cupboards were looked into but no stored Internal joinery and kitchen fittings items were moved.
+Built-in cupboards were looked into but no stored items were moved.

 Kitchen units were visually inspected excluding appliances.

-Internal doors are of timber design.
-Facings and skirtings are of painted moulded design, and the kitchen is equipped with a range of wall and base units.
+Internal doors are of timber design, some glazed.
+Facings and skirtings are of painted moulded design, and the kitchen is equipped with a range of recently installed wall and base units.

 Visually inspected.

-Chimney breasts and fireplaces No testing of the flues or fittings was carried out.
-Removed.
-Internal decorations Visually inspected.
+No testing of the flues or fittings was carried out.

+Open fireplace noted.

+Internal decorations

+Visually inspected.

 Walls papered and/or painted, and woodwork generally painted.
-Shower room walls are tiled.
+Shower room walls are partly tiled.